icann/rdap-conformance-tool/docs/2019_gtld/response/nameserver.md

   "message": "A publicIds member is not included in the entity with the registrar role."
 }
 ```
-2. For the _entity_ with the registrar role within the domain object, if a _publicIds_ member is included, validate that the identifier member is a positive integer.
+2. Test case [-49201](#id-testCase-49201){ #id-testCase-49201 }: For the _entity_ with the registrar role within the domain object, if a _publicIds_ member is included, validate that the identifier member is a positive integer.
 ```json
 {
   "code": -49201,